Dilant/BMETutorial/src/en/start/alignment.md

 ::: danger

-**This chapter includes critical strategies that contributes to a productive workflow for quality map making.
-It is recommended to try the techniques out as you read.**
+This chapter includes critical strategies that contributes to a productive workflow for quality map making.
+It is recommended to try the techniques out as you read.

-DO NOT SKIP THIS CHAPTER!
-DO NOT SKIP THIS CHAPTER!
 DO NOT SKIP THIS CHAPTER!

 :::